The Costco Kirkland Signature Macadaia Clusters are my all-time favorite Costco product and only come out during the holiday season!

-The resealable plastic tub is very convenient as it ensures that the clusters stay fresh and are protected from being broken or squished.
+The resealable plastic tub is very convenient as it ensures that the clusters stay fresh and are safe from being broken or squished.
 Once you’re finished all of the clusters, it also makes an awesome containers for other food items or just random odds and ends around the house.
-Beyond that, these clusters are fairly versatile - on top of the obvious use as delicious Christmas chocolates, they would make a wonderful gift to bring for the host of a party or a great contribution to a potluck.